Manly Vale - Allambie Heights

 Manly Vale - Allambie Heights demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Manly Vale - Allambie Heights is significantly higher than broader benchmarks.
-As of the latest data, 42.9% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 29.1%, followed by postgraduate qualifications (10.1%) and graduate diplomas (3.7%).
-Vocational credentials are also prominent, with 28.9% of residents aged 15+ holding such qualifications – advanced diplomas (12.7%) and certificates (16.2%).
+Educational attainment in Manly Vale - Allambie Heights is notably higher than national averages.
+As of 2016, 42.9% of residents aged 15 and above held university qualifications, compared to the Australian average of 30.4% and the New South Wales (NSW) average of 32.2%.
+Bachelor degrees are the most prevalent at 29.1%, followed by postgraduate qualifications at 10.1% and graduate diplomas at 3.7%.
+Vocational credentials are also common, with 28.9% of residents aged 15 and above holding such qualifications - advanced diplomas at 12.7% and certificates at 16.2%.

-Educational participation is notably high, with 32.6% of residents currently enrolled in formal education.
+Educational participation is high, with 32.6% of residents currently enrolled in formal education as of the 2016 census.
 This includes 11.9% in primary education, 9.2% in secondary education, and 5.2% pursuing tertiary education.

 Frequently Asked Questions - Education